katlegomokae/bida23-106studentgradingsystem/README.md

 - 0.1: Initial release with basic student and grade management features

 ## License
-This project is licensed uner the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE.md file for details.

 ## Acknowledgements
-Inspired by tge open-source community and resources on OOP and exception handling in Python, including:
+Inspired by the open-source community and resources on OOP and exception handling in Python, including:
 - awesome-readme
 - dbader